Free Demo

 • Patient Enrollment and Schedule Management

-Patient Enrollment has a huge impact in your revenue cycle as inaccurate entry of patient details and other information could result in denial of insurance claims and other complications.
+Patient Enrollment has a huge impact in your revenue cycle as inaccurate entry of patient information and other details could result in denial of insurance claims and other complications.
 Therefore it is important to enter accurate information.
-With outsource RCM services, patient schedules and other information are accurately maintained and updated.
+With outsourced Dental RCM services, patient schedules and other information are accurately maintained and updated.

 • Eligibility checks